de4a-eu/toop-connector-ng/README.md

 * Support for communicating with the AS4 gateway (as before)

 Note: the [toop-commons](https://github.com/TOOP4EU/toop-commons) projects are not affected by these refactorings

+## Building

+Requires at least

+* Java 1.8 or later
+* Apache Maven for building

+Do an initial `mvn clean install` on the command line.

+Afterwards don't forget to add the following paths to your build path (in the IDE):

+* toop-regrep/target/generated-sources/xjc
+* toop-edm/target/generated-sources/xjc